shubham314/cryptoarithematic-solver/README.md

 # cryptoarithematic-solver
-python program to solve the cryptoarithematic problem of addition
+python program to solve the cryptoarithematic problem of addition multiplication